weisslisa/POSYDONIE/stogen_doc.rst

 Ensemble simulations and Stochastic processes
 =========================================================

+The ``croco/STOGEN`` directory contains modules to introduce stochastic parametrizations in CROCO.
+This includes the modules to generate stochastic processes with the required statistical properties, the interface with CROCO, and the stochastic parametrizations (described below in the "STOGEN code descritpion" section).

 To use the ensemble and stochastic modules in CROCO, define the following CPP keys in **cppdefs.h**:

 ================= ===============================================================
 STOGEN            Activate the option to generate stochastic processes ENSEMBLE          Activate the option to generate parallel ensemble simulations
 ================= ===============================================================

+Copy the namelist files ``namelist_sto_cfg`` and ``namelist_sto_ref`` in the running directory (from the ``croco/STOGEN`` directory).

 STOGEN presentation
 ===================